CLOSE SEARCH

 If you believe that your spouse is not being honest or making full disclosure, we can advise you on the best available options.

 One aspect of financial disclosure that can be confusing and disputed, is inheritance.
 Any inheritance received at the time of the divorce should be included in assets.
-However, simply being named in a will is not an asset that needs to be disclosed as this is not an asset in the parties’ control.
-Wills can also be changed.
+However, simply being named in a will is not an asset that needs to be disclosed as this is not a guaranteed asset, as wills can be changed.

 The existence of a trust and its terms will need to be disclosed as part of financial disclosure on divorce.
 If your husband or wife is a beneficiary of a trust fund, the position on whether this will be included in assets (and should be disclosed) is quite complicated.
 Generally speaking :